-- 49. Plaintiff IWVGA re-alleges and incorporates by reference each and all the preceding paragraphs as though fully set forth herein. - 50.
-Defendants have violated and remain in violation of Ordinance 03-20, which, with exceptions not relevant here, requires non-de minimis extractors within the Basin to pay a Basin Replenishment Fee of \$2,130 per acre foot of water extracted from the Basin. - 51.
+- 60. Plaintiff IWVGA re-alleges and incorporates by reference each and all the preceding paragraphs as though fully set forth herein. - 61.
+Defendants have violated and remain in violation of Ordinance 03-20, which, with exceptions not relevant here, requires non-de minimis extractors within the Basin to pay a Basin Replenishment Fee of \$2,130 per acre foot of water extracted from the Basin. - 62.
 Water Code section 10730.6(e) states that "[a]s an additional remedy, a groundwater sustainability agency, after a public hearing, may order an owner or operator to cease extraction of groundwater until all delinquent fees are paid.
-The groundwater sustainability agency shall give notice to the owner or operator by certified mail not less than 15 days in advance of the public hearing." - 52.
-The IWVGA notified Defendants of a public hearing set by IWVGA for June 9, 2021, to address Defendants' failure to pay the required fee. - 53.
-On June 9, 2021, following a public hearing, the IWVGA adopted Resolution No. 04-21, which ordered Defendants to cease extractions of groundwater from the Basin until Defendants have paid all delinquent fees, penalties, and interest.
-A copy of that resolution is attached to this Complaint as Exhibit A.
+The groundwater sustainability agency shall give notice to the owner or operator by certified mail not less than 15 days in advance of the public hearing." - 63.
+The IWVGA notified Defendants of public hearings set by IWVGA for May 6, 2021 and June 9, 2021, to address Defendants' failure to pay the required fee.

-- 54. Defendants continue to extract groundwater from the Basin in violation of the IWVGA's order. - 55.
-The IWVGA has no plain, speedy, or adequate remedy at law, and injunctive relief is necessary. - 56.
+- 64. On June 9, 2021, following a public hearing, the IWVGA adopted Resolution No. 05-21, which ordered Defendants to cease extractions of groundwater from the Basin until Defendants have paid all delinquent fees, penalties, and interest.
+This order does not apply to any groundwater extraction by Searles to meet its continuing obligation to provide water to Searles Domestic, in order to meet the demand of persons within Searles Domestic's service area. - 65.
+Defendants continue to extract groundwater from the Basin in violation of the IWVGA's order. - 66.
+The IWVGA has no plain, speedy, or adequate remedy at law, and injunctive relief is necessary. - 67.
 Accordingly, IWVGA now desires a judicial order requiring that Defendants, their agents, attorneys, servants, representatives and employees, and all other persons who act in concert and participation with Defendants, to cease extracting groundwater from the Basin until and unless Defendants remedy their delinquent payments.

-SECOND CAUSE OF ACTION FOR COLLECTION OF DELINOUENT GROUNDWATER EXTRACTION CHARGES PURSUANT TO WATER CODE SECTION 10730.6 (AGAINST ALL DEFENDANTS)
+SECOND CAUSE OF ACTION

+FOR COLLECTION OF DELINOUENT GROUNDWATER EXTRACTION CHARGES PURSUANT TO WATER CODE SECTION 10730.6

+(AGAINST ALL DEFENDANTS)

-- 57. Plaintiff IWVGA re-alleges and incorporates by reference each and all of the preceding paragraphs as though fully set forth herein. - 58.
-Water Code § 10730.6 authorizes the IWVGA to levy a delinquency penalty, order an operator to cease extraction of groundwater until all delinquent fees are paid, and/or bring suit for their recovery. - 59.
+- 68. Plaintiff IWVGA re-alleges and incorporates by reference each and all of the preceding paragraphs as though fully set forth herein. - 69.
+Water Code § 10730.6 authorizes the IWVGA to levy a delinquency penalty, order an operator to cease extraction of groundwater until all delinquent fees are paid, and/or bring suit for their recovery. - 70.
 Defendants were informed of their duty to pay the Basin Replenishment Fee.
-Defendants have thus knowingly failed to pay the Basin Replenishment Fee and are subject to the cumulative effect of the remedies provided in Water Code § 10730.6. - 60.
+Defendants have thus knowingly failed to pay the Basin Replenishment Fee and are subject to the cumulative effect of the remedies provided in Water Code § 10730.6. - 71.
 There is currently due and owing to plaintiff from Defendants unpaid groundwater extraction charges for the extraction of groundwater by Defendants from January 2021 to present date.